In the following section, we answer questions that are frequently

-Formerly NDB Cluster was in-memory only.
-MySQL 5.1 and later also provide the ability to store NDB Cluster on disk.
-(Note that we have no plans to backport this capability to previous releases.)
+NDB Cluster was originally implemented as in-memory only, but all versions currently available also provide the ability to store NDB Cluster on disk.
 See Section 7.13, “NDB Cluster Disk Data Tables”, for more information.

 NDB tables, you can use the

 following formula for obtaining a rough estimate of how much RAM

 is needed for each data node in the cluster: